Package jpigpio

 If a hardware clock is active on the GPIO the reported frequency will be that set by [*hardwareClock*].

-If hardware PWM is active on the GPIO the reported frequency will be that set by [*hardwarePWM*].int
+If hardware PWM is active on the GPIO the reported frequency will be that set by [*hardwarePWM*].intgetPWMRange(int gpio)Returns the range of PWM values being used on the GPIO.

-If a hardware clock or hardware PWM is active on the GPIO the reported range will be 1000000 (1M).int
+If a hardware clock or hardware PWM is active on the GPIO the reported range will be 1000000 (1M).intgetPWMRealRange(int gpio)Returns the real (underlying) range of PWM values being used on the GPIO.intgetServoPulseWidth(int gpio)Returns the servo pulsewidth being used on the GPIO.

 The selected pulsewidth will continue to be transmitted until changed by a subsequent call to set_servo_pulsewidth.